Thuriyam-ai/dashboard-ui/README.md

 # front-end

-This is a dummy project created for me to understand
+This is the project created to design the front end screens for the Analytics piece of the Bolt Dashboard